-Meet the 2021 Recipients
+Meet the 2022 Recipients

-$35,000 IN SCHOLARSHIPS AWARDED
+$50,000 IN SCHOLARSHIPS AWARDED

+CVBIA will continue to provide scholarship funding during the 2022-23 academic year to 18 other past recipients.
 Funds for the Scholarship Foundation are raised by CVBIA members through the construction of a Scholarship House, as well as private donations.
 A portion of the proceeds from the annual CVBIA Golf Tournament are also contributed to the foundation.